nickotmazgin/chip_companion/PRIVACY_POLICY.md

 ## Contact

 For questions or concerns, open an issue in the official repository or contact the developer via the distribution platform listing.

+Contact email: Refer to the contact information listed on the app’s store listing.
+If you require a dedicated address in this document, replace this line with your preferred contact email.

 ---